• Skip to primary navigation

 How to Make Vegan + Gluten-Free Lemon Poppy Seed Muffins

-You’ll need two bowls, a whisk, batter scoop, and 12 cavity muffin tin (or two six cavity muffin tins).
+You’ll need two bowls, a whisk, a batter scoop, and a 12-cavity muffin tin (or two six-cavity muffin tins).

 Overhead picture of gluten-free flour, granulated sugar, lemon zest, baking powder, baking soda, salt, and poppy seeds in a bowl.

 You’ll also notice there’s no egg in this recipe.
-The combination of the apple cider vinegar and baking soda will act as a leavening agent, ensuring these muffins rise without any egg.
+Combining apple cider vinegar and baking soda will act as a leavening agent, ensuring these muffins rise without any egg.
 Yep, I’m totally geeking out on baking science.

 Picture of gluten-free lemon poppy seed muffins batter.